 “We had very positive feedback from the staff.
 We hope to leave an impact on the wonderful clients of Windgap.
 Thanks for all staff participation and cooperation”. - Angie

-On 14th December 2012, at Windgap, Coward street day programs site, we had a group of 8 IAG insurance staff volunteer their time for the day.
+Windgap had a group of 8 IAG insurance staff volunteer their time for the day at our Coward Street Day program site.
 They assisted with the implementation of 3 manageable sized vegetable/herb gardens in the backyard.
 The IAG team removed the overgrown “forest” located at the side of the house making way for a clear path and allowing for much welcomed sun to enter their kitchen.
 The gutters were cleaned out and the front yard is tidied up.
 The day was a success with positive feedback received from David Price who steered the project on behalf of his IAG colleagues and Coward Street supervisor Emma Bull who primarily lead the way on behalf of Windgap.The IAG team really knuckled down and were not afraid to get their hands dirty.
 Additionally, they also catered for lunch, donated partial funds to the purchase of plants and also donated a few extra plants on the day.

 As Windgap, we would like to take this opportunity to extend a monumental thank you to IAG group general manager Nola Watson for contributing people and a financial donation to support Windgap and a special thank you to IAG volunteers: Paul Tito for having all the tools and knowing how to use them, Sejil Mistry, Jag Narayan, Nick Hough, Katherine Stainsby, Rebecca Winfield and David Price.